Certificate of Acceptance (COA)

 2017/052: Refusal to issue a Certificate of Acceptance for recladding a 22-year-old building

-2017/043: Certificate of acceptance issued subject to qualifications for substituted imported composite slate roofing tiles on a house
+2017/043: Certificate of Acceptance issued subject to qualification for substituted imported composite slate roofing tiles on a house

-• Consideration of exclusions listed in a Certificate of Acceptance issued for the installation of imported composite slate roofing tiles.
+- Consideration of exclusions listed in a Certificate of Acceptance issued fir the installation of imported composite slate roofing tiles.

-2017/020: Decision to issue a Certificate of Acceptance for building work
+2017/020: Decision to issue of a notice to fix for a two-cell earth ship building

 2016/018: Regarding the issue of a notice to fix for a two-cell earthship building